(This post contains affiliate links. Read my full disclosure.)

 I have a resource to get you started with building team engagement across virtual teams, that you could also adapt for teams working in the same location.

-If all that seems too difficult, then the easiest way to earn your Leadership PDUs is simply to buy a bundle of curated training materials specifically designed to meet the
+If all that seems too difficult, then the easiest way to earn your Power Skills PDUs is simply to buy a bundle of curated training materials specifically designed to meet the

-There aren’t many resources specifically designed purely for Leadership PDUs, so the one I recommend is The PDU Podcast Leadership Package.
+There aren’t many resources specifically designed purely for this segment of the Talent Triangle, so the one I recommend is The PDU Podcast Leadership Package.

 I like it because: